Communist party: Naming

 A uniform naming scheme for communist parties was adopted by the Communist International.
 All parties were required to use the name 'Communist Party of (name of the country)', resulting in separate communist parties in some countries operating using (largely) homonymous party names (e.g. in India).
 Today, there are a few cases where the original sections of the Communist International have retained those names.
 But throughout the twentieth century, many parties changed their names.
-Common causes for these shifts in naming were either moves to avoid state repression or as measures to generate greater acceptance by local populations.
+For example, following their ascension to power, the Bolshevik Party changed their name to the All-Russian Communist Party.
+Causes for these shifts in naming were either moves to avoid state repression or as measures to generate greater acceptance by local populations.

 An important example of the latter was the renaming of many East European communist parties after the Second World War, sometimes as a result of mergers with the local social democratic and democratic socialist parties.
 New names in the post-war era included "Socialist Party", "Socialist Unity Party", "People's (or Popular) Party", "Workers' Party" and "Party of Labour".

 The naming conventions of communist parties became more diverse as the international communist movement was fragmented due to the Sino-Soviet split in the 1960s.
 Those who sided with China and Albania in their criticism of the Soviet leadership, often added words like 'Revolutionary' or 'Marxist–Leninist' to distinguish themselves from the pro-Soviet parties.

 Membership

 In 1985, approximately 38 percent of the world's population lived under "communist" governments (1.67 billion out of 4.4 billion).
 The CPSU's International Department officially recognized 95 ruling and nonruling communist parties.
 Overall, if one includes the 107 parties with significant memberships, there were approximately 82 million communist party members worldwide.
 Given its worldwide representation, the communist party may be counted as the principal challenger to the influence of liberal-democratic, catch-all parties in the twentieth century.

-In the capitalist counter-revolutions of 1989–1991 in eastern Europe and the former Soviet Union, most of these parties either disappeared or were renamed and adopted different goals than their predecessors.
+Following the collapse of the Eastern Bloc between 1989–1992, most of these parties either disappeared or were renamed and adopted different goals than their predecessors.
 In the 21st century, only five ruling parties on the national level still described themselves as Marxist–Leninist parties: the Chinese Communist Party, the Communist Party of Cuba, the Communist Party of Vietnam, the Workers' Party of Korea and the Lao People's Revolutionary Party.
-As of 2022, the Chinese Communist Party was the world's second largest political party with over 96 million members.
+As of 2023, the Chinese Communist Party was the world's second largest political party, having over 99 million members.